-The government is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
+The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters.
+The District has obtained commercial insurance from independent third parties to mitigate the cost of these risks, coverage may not extend to all situations.
+The District has not filed any claims under this commercial coverage during the last three years.